 When should students be given pastoral care and student support?

-- Giving support to students is pivotal in helping to prevent issues of behaviour or health becoming more serious and a greater cause for concern*.
-Students may be affected by many issues during their time at medical school, including health, financial and family or other social issues.
+- Giving support to students is pivotal in helping to prevent issues of behaviour or in connection with a health condition becoming more serious and a greater cause for concern*.
+Students may be affected by many issues during their time at medical school, including financial and family or other social issues, or related to a health condition.
 Medical schools should be aware that overseas medical students may have particular support needs due to their unfamiliarity with their new home and work environment.
 When concerns arise, medical schools should give their students access to appropriate support and adjustments to help manage these issues**.

 - It’s important that support is made available to students who are going through formal fitness to practise procedures.
 Written procedures should also include the requirement to give support to students from the outset of the process.